marued/RL-dualDICE/README.md

 ### More information
-Here is a small video explaining the goal of the project: https://youtu.be/no-JKqfD0zw It's possible to refer our small analisys in the fallowing document: https://github.com/marued/RL-dualDICE/blob/master/COMP767_Project.pdf
+Here is a small video explaining the goal of the project: https://youtu.be/no-JKqfD0zw

+It's also possible to refer to our analysis: https://github.com/marued/RL-dualDICE/blob/master/COMP767_Project.pdf